Wounded Warrior Project Empowers Veterans to Reach Fitness Goals

 “Gathering with warriors – especially from different services – who struggle with some of the same difficulties allowed me to feel like I was on a team again and that I could lean on others to raise me up when I'm down,” Geraldine said.

-WWP program events support the long-term recovery needs of warriors by reintroducing them and their families to the unique bonds experienced during military service.
+WWP veteran support program events support the long-term recovery needs of warriors by reintroducing them and their families to the unique bonds experienced during military service.
 In a WWP survey of the injured warriors it serves, more than half of survey respondents (51.7 percent) talked with fellow Operation Enduring Freedom, Operation Iraqi Freedom, or Operation New Dawn veterans to address their mental health issues, and 29.6 percent expressed physical activity helps.

 After the training, there was one more surprise for Geraldine and the other warriors to help them maintain their physical fitness goals.